+YOT Inspection: Case supervisor actively liaise with others who provide interventions to YP

+YOT Inspection: Case supervisor ac ctively liaise with others who provid de interventions to YP

+Stockton on Tees (Northumbria)

+Percentage fully or largely meeting standard

+Not available

-YOT Inspection: Case supervisor actively liais se with others who provid de interventions to YP I YOT Inspection: Case supervisor actively liais se with others who provid de interventions to YP Westminster (London) Percentage fully or largely meeting standard Not available Paradiation of data Description of data Data from HMI Probation led inspection of Youth Criminal Justice Area in which the YOT is based.
-Appendix 2 to see the exceptions.
-If data is mark area.
-The majority of YOT areas s match local authority boundaries - please refer to How is it calculated Percentage of those case managers fully or large ely meeting the inspection s standard.
-Health warning Sample statistic rather than a reflection of all cas es in the YOT. · ·
+Data from HMI Probation led inspection of Youth Offending Teams from a representative sample.
+The area in brackets is the wider Criminal Justice Area in which the YOT is based.
+The majority of YOT areas match local authority boundaries - please refer to Appendix 2 to see the exceptions.
+If data is marked as 'Not available' this is because an inspection has not yet taken place in this area.

+Percentage of those case managers fully or largely meeting the inspection standard.

+Sample statistic rather than a reflection of all cases in the YOT.